Tornadoes of 2022: June 14–15 (United States)

 Trees flattened by a low-end EF2 tornado near Silver Cliff, Wisconsin.

 On June 14, widespread severe thunderstorms affected the northern Great Plains, producing hail and damaging winds, along with a few tornadoes.
 An EF1 tornado caused damage to a house, a church, grain bins, and some power poles near Murdock, Nebraska.
 Near Treynor, Iowa, an EF0 tornado struck and destroyed a frail event center building at a winery.
-The city of York and the village of Waco in Nebraska sustained $90 million in damage from a hailstorm caused by the storm system.
-In the early-morning hours of June 15, an EF2 tornado struck Lushton, Nebraska, causing extensive tree damage and destroying grain bins in and around town.
+The city of York and the village of Waco in Nebraska, sustained $90 million in damage from a hailstorm caused by the storm system.
+Early morning on June 15, an EF2 tornado struck Lushton, Nebraska, causing extensive tree damage and destroying grain bins in and around town.
 A house had its garage ripped off outside of town, and multiple outbuildings were also destroyed.
-Later that day, the Storm Prediction Center issued a moderate risk of severe weather for much of southern Wisconsin, including a 15% hatched risk area for tornadoes.
+Later that day, the Storm Prediction Center issued a moderate risk for severe weather for much of southern Wisconsin, including a 15% hatched risk area for tornadoes.
 Large hail and straight-line winds were expected as well, and multiple clusters of severe thunderstorms grew upscale into a large MCS with multiple embedded supercells and circulations.
 A strong EF2 tornado passed near Wyeville and Oakdale, snapping thousands of trees and many power poles, destroying a modular home and some outbuildings, and tearing the roof off a manufactured home.
 Another low-end EF2 tornado flattened a large swath of trees in Silver Cliff, where the local fire station was severely damaged and multiple outbuildings were destroyed.
 In Mauston, an EF1 tornado inflicted considerable roof damage to a restaurant and an apartment building, and downed power lines and trees in town.
 Another EF0 tornado downed trees and power poles, damaged or destroyed barns, outbuildings, and silos, and also clipped the south edge of Seymour, where an apartment complex had roof damage.
 An EF0 tornado also caused minor tree, fence, and structure damage in Madison, Kansas.
 A total of 20 tornadoes were confirmed.